Skip to content

 My progress

-The My Progress page (top of the navbar once logged in) is your personal report: how you're tracking against every SMP that applies to you, and every session you've attended this period.
+The My Progress page (top of the navbar once logged in) is your personal report: what training is coming up for you, how you're tracking against every SMP that applies to you, and every session you've attended this period.

 Screenshot: My Progress page with progress bars